Internet-Draft OAuth Mission Consent Evidence August 2026

 • authority removed or narrowed;

-An expansion disclosure that renders only the final Authority Set without the delta is not conforming to this profile, because it fails to show what is being widened.
+An expansion disclosure that renders only the final Authority Set without the delta fails to show the Approver what is being widened, which is what this recommendation exists to prevent; the disclosure it did render remains committed and reconstructible under the floor (Section 10).

 9. Audit Reconstruction